 In addition, we ensured all relevant substances have been registered in the appropriate supply chains before the 2010 and 2013 deadlines.
 However, please be aware that many substances are still to be registered before the 2018 deadline, which may explain why some information (e.g. registration numbers) will not yet be available for a number of products’ components.

-Through the links below you can access the lists of products that are covered by our pre-registrations, registrations or exemptions.
-Please select the industry segment in which you are interested to access the product information.
+Through the link below you can access the list of products that are covered by our pre-registrations, registrations or exemptions.

 Important notice for non-EU based customers